Areas of Application

 Fig: Height tolerances H1 and H2 diagram

-Height dimensions H1 and H2 come standard with restricted tolerances up to bearing size 460.
-Sizes 580 and 650 have restricted tolerances as an option.
+The height dimensions H1 and H2 come with restricted tolerances as standard up to bearing size 460.
+For sizes 580 and 650, restricted tolerances are available as an option.

 H1 - Table Position

-• Labyrinth seal gap can be optimally adjusted against coolant penetration from machining area
+- The labyrinth seal gap can be optimally adjusted against the ingress of coolant from the machining area

-H2 refers to the adjacent construction below the bearing, for example for adjusting worm gear clearance.
+H2 refers to the adjacent construction below the bearing, for example for adjusting the worm gear clearance.

-For exact tolerances, please refer to product tables.
+For exact tolerances, please refer to the product tables.

 Custom Bearing Adjustment AC